ShweataNHegde/snh_blog_site/src/blog/2022-09-05-iaw-to-schools.md

 I had to explain a concept at least three times for the students to get them.
 Putting out the episodes is only half the job done.
 Having live discussions with school students makes it complete.
 I also think we should catch hold of similar schools/organizations that would let us talk with high school students, even if it's on a quick video call.

 ### Content
 The visuals helped.
 I could use the infographics we are developing next time around.
 The students enjoyed videos of springtails and aerosol generation.
-The slides also ensured that I stuck to the outline I had set for myself.
+The slides also ensured that I stuck to the outline I had set for myself (huge thanks to Ruchi for helping me out with coming up with the structure).

 ## What could have been different
 - I could have,